minio/minio/docs/kms/README.md

    Note: If the Minio server machine is ever compromised, then the master key must also be treated as compromised.

+**Important:**
+If multiple minio server are configured as [gateways](https://github.com/minio/minio/blob/master/docs/gateway/README.md) pointing to the *same* backend - for example the same NAS storage - than the KMS configuration **must** be equal for all gateways.
+Otherwise one gateway may not be able to decrypt objects created by another gateway.
+It's the operators responsibility to ensure that.

 ## Get started

 ### 1. Prerequisites